Alice Duer Miller: Career

 Of course, my son, just as much as men are."
 She followed this collection with Women Are People!
 (1917).

 As a novelist, she scored her first success with Come Out of the Kitchen in 1916.
 The story was made into a play and later the 1948 film Spring in Park Lane.
 She followed it with a series of other short novels, many of which were staged and (increasingly) made into films.

-Her novel in verse Forsaking All Others (1933) about a tragic love affair, and many consider her greatest work.
+Her novel in verse Forsaking All Others (1933) was about a tragic love affair; many consider it her greatest work.
 Miller was invited to write for Hollywood in 1921 by Samuel Goldwyn.
 Many of her stories became motion pictures, such as Are Parents People?
 (1925), Roberta (1935), and Irene (1940).
 She also became involved in a number of motion picture screenplays, including Wife vs. Secretary (1936).
 Her name appears in the very first issue of The New Yorker as an advisory editor.
 Throughout her life, she wrote successfully for a wide range of genres and produced forty-four books.